 Enabling Scalable and Efficient Connectivity from the High Performance, Extremely Low Latency InfiniBand Data Centers to External Ethernet Networks

 Cirrus Logic (CRUS) is at a 52-week high, but can investors hope for more gains in the future?
 We take a look at the company's fundamentals for clues.

 Mellanox (MLNX) is benefiting from robust demand for ethernet adapters, switches and LinkX cables.
 Also, robust demand for it's InfiniBand solutions is a key catalyst.

 Mellanox (MLNX) delivered earnings and revenue surprises of 6.96% and 6.55%, respectively, for the quarter ended September 2019.
 Do the numbers hold clues to what lies ahead for the stock?

 Mellanox (MLNX) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-Mellanox® Technologies, Ltd. , a leading supplier of high-performance, end-to-end interconnect solutions for data center servers and storage systems, today announced that it will release its financial results via press release for the second quarter 2019 after the market closes on Wednesday, July 24, 2019.
+Mellanox® Technologies, Ltd. , a leading supplier of high-performance, end-to-end interconnect solutions for data center servers and storage systems, today announced that it will release its financial results via press release for the third quarter 2019 after the market closes on Wednesday, October 30, 2019.